-Damson Jam is beautifully tart and has a wonderful unique flavour.
-Perfect for using up your windfalls!
+Damson Jam is beautifully tart and has a wonderfully unique flavour.
+This recipe is perfect for using up your windfalls!

 Today I’m re-posting my Damson Jam which was published in 2013 when I didn’t own or know how to use a professional camera.
 This recipe has been one of my most popular jams ever since so it was high time I did a re-shoot and gave it the presentation it deserved!
 I hope you approve.